GouniManikumar12/aip-spec/PRD.md

 ### 10.1 Network-Agnostic Protocol

-AMXP is **not** a proprietary platform.
+AIP is **not** a proprietary platform.
 It's an open protocol that any ad network can implement.

 **Benefits:**
 - **For Platforms:** Integrate once, access multiple networks
-- **For Advertisers:** Reach users across all AMXP-compatible platforms
+- **For Advertisers:** Reach users across all AIP-compatible platforms
 - **For Networks:** Join ecosystem without custom integrations

 ### 10.2 AdMesh as Reference Implementation

 **AdMesh Network** is the reference implementation and protocol maintainer, but:
-- Other networks can implement AMXP
+- Other networks can implement AIP
-- Networks can obtain "AMXP Compatible" certification
+- Networks can obtain "AIP Compatible" certification
 - AdMesh does not control or gatekeep the protocol

 ### 10.3 Certification Program

-**Purpose:** Verify that networks correctly implement AMXP.
+**Purpose:** Verify that networks correctly implement AIP.

 **Requirements:**
 1. Pass all acceptance tests (see Section 17)